geniuskingsley/jsFilteringLogic/README.md

 Shopping cart logic, when you want to filter some items

--- Running in terminal prompt...
+-- RUNNING THIS FILE IN A TERMINAL --
 1. Install prompt sync
  - npm install prompt-sync